Optimal (degree+1)-Coloring in Congested Clique

-Also, for every binary string $x$ such that the bucket $x$ has at least one node, we gather the graph having set of edges with one endpoint in bucket $x$ and the other endpoint in some descendent bucket of $x$, i.e., $G^+_{x}$ (of size $O(n)$) at a network node in $O(1)$ rounds.
-Though all $G_x^+$'s are a valid \DILC instance in any iteration, $G^+_x$'s are not necessarily independent: there can be an edge between a node $v$ in $G^+_x$ and a node $w$ outside $G^+_x$ such that the current palettes of $v$ intersects with the current palette of $w$.
-We can show that every node $v$ satisfies $d_{h(v)}^+(v)<p_{h(v)}(v)$ in the first iteration --- i.e., each node has enough colors in its bucket to be greedily colored in the non-increasing order of degree.
-That is, (in first iteration) each graph $G_x^+$ is a valid \DILC instance.
+Then, for every binary string $x$ such that the bucket $x$ has at least one node, we gather the induced graph of edges with one endpoint in bucket $x$ and the other endpoint in some descendant bucket of $x$ (i.e., $G^+_{x}$) to a designated network node in $O(1)$ rounds.
+Note that this graph is of size $O(n)$.
+Though all graphs $G_x^+$ are valid \DILC instances in every iteration, the $G^+_x$ are not necessarily independent: there can be an edge between a node $v$ in $G^+_x$ and a node $w$ outside $G^+_x$ such that the current palettes of $v$ intersects with the current palette of $w$.
+We can show that every node $v$ satisfies $d_{h(v)}^+(v)<p_{h(v)}(v)$ in the first iteration --- i.e., each node has enough colors in its bucket to be greedily colored in non-increasing order of degree (and decreasing order of ID between same-degree nodes).
+That is, (in the first iteration) each graph $G_x^+$ is a valid \DILC instance.